Pouch Cell DCR Testing: Component-Level Teardown Data for Direct Current Resistance

 8.2 How to measure DCR in pouch cells?

 DCR in pouch cells is measured by physically disassembling the cell and quantifying the resistance of each internal component separately.
-The procedure includes: (1) careful cell disassembly under inert atmosphere; (2) measuring cathode and anode sheet resistance using four‑point probe or controlled‑pressure methods; (3) evaluating separator ionic resistance via electrochemical impedance spectroscopy (EIS) with blocking electrodes; (4) measuring current collector and tab welding resistance; and (5) combining these values to reconstruct the total DCR.
-This component‑level approach reveals the exact contribution of each part to the overall direct current resistance.
+The procedure includes: (1) careful cell disassembly under inert atmosphere; (2) measuring cathode and anode sheet resistance using four-point probe or controlled-pressure methods; (3) evaluating separator ionic resistance via electrochemical impedance spectroscopy (EIS) with blocking electrodes on an EIC-series tester; (4) measuring current collector and tab welding resistance on an ERT-series battery cycler; and (5) combining these values to reconstruct the total DCR.

 8.3 What are the limiting factors for fast charging in lithium‑ion batteries?

-Fast charging is fundamentally limited by the battery’s internal resistance (DCR).
-According to Joule’s law (I²R), high resistance generates excessive heat during high‑current charging, raising the risk of thermal runaway.
+Fast charging is fundamentally limited by the battery’s internal resistance.
+According to Joule’s law (I²R), high resistance generates excessive heat during high-current charging, raising the risk of thermal runaway.
 The dominant limiting factor is electrode impedance (especially charge transfer and diffusion resistances), which accounts for about 77% of the total DCR.
 Current collector resistance (~18%) and separator ionic resistance (~5%) also play roles, particularly at very high rates.
-Lowering these resistances through material engineering, electrode design, and optimised cell assembly is essential to enable faster charging without compromising safety or cycle life.

 8.4 What does a pouch cell teardown impedance study reveal?

 A teardown impedance study involves physically opening a pouch cell and measuring the resistance of its individual components.
 This approach reveals the exact distribution of the total DCR: which parts contribute the most and which are negligible.
-For example, such a study on a 2 Ah cell showed that cathode and anode are responsible for over three‑quarters of the resistance, while current collectors and separator account for most of the remainder.
-These insights provide a clear, data‑driven roadmap for targeted improvements—such as modifying electrode formulations, optimising foil thickness, or enhancing separator wettability—to boost rate capability and fast‑charging performance.
+A study on a 2 Ah cell showed that cathode and anode are responsible for over three-quarters of the resistance, while current collectors and separator account for most of the remainder — a data-driven roadmap for targeted improvements.

 8.5 Separator resistance vs electrode resistance: how do they compare?